IBM System/23 Datamaster: Description

 The Datamaster was IBM's only 8-bit microcomputer and one of the few to use the EBCDIC encoding.

 Model 5322 is an integrated unit with a CRT screen, keyboard, processor, memory and up to two internal 8-inch floppy drive units.
-Model 5324, labelled "ergonomic", is tower-based and integrates the same components as the 5322 except for screen and keyboard.
+Model 5324, labelled "ergonomic", is tower-based and contains the same components as the 5322 except for screen and keyboard.
 Internally, both models use the same motherboard.